Table of Contents

 Enzymes or adsorption media like alcohol extract these flavoring agents, which are essentially esters.

-The typical process involves soaking the feedstock in alcohol followed by separation of the alcohol with the dissolved flavors.
+The typical process involves soaking the feedstock in alcohol, followed by the separation of the alcohol with the dissolved flavors.
 Finally, the distillation of the alcohol yields the flavor extract.

 The separation of spent biomass from the alcohol uses filtration or centrifugal separation.